HannahLange/Fermionic-RNNs/README.md

 </div>

-RNN implementation to simulate the bosonic and fermionic t-J model, or its general form, the $t$-XXZ model.
+RNN implementation to simulate the bosonic and fermionic t-J model, or its general form, the $t$-XXZ model, using pytorch.
 The data shown in the paper and code for 0 and 1 holes are provided in "one_hole/", for several holes in "more_holes/".

 In order to run the Code, run.py (or run_sr.py and stoch_reconfig.py), helper.py, observables.py,localenergy.py and model.py are needed.
 You can run the code by calling e.g.